drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

 I'll spare you the next couple hours of reverse engineering that occurred, as it was basically just a lot of poking the code with the debugger and seeing how it reacts.
 But the result is this: there is a hidden staff roll within the game, and when that is enabled, our bit 4 on 0xC06F is set.

 How to trigger the staff roll?
-It's surprisingly simple: on the very first course, for the very first shot, let it time out.
-Then, on course 10, once again on the very first shot, let it time out again.
+It's surprisingly simple: **on the very first course, for the very first shot, let it time out.
+Then, on course 11, once again on the very first shot, let it time out again.**

 And that's it.
 You'll still need to make it through all 22 courses in the game, which will bring you to the usual ending screen.

 ![](img/teedoffj_credits.png)